What Is Perimenopause & How It Can Affect Your Weight | Truweight

 Include a good amount of protein from plant and animal sources, omega-3 fats from nuts and seeds, micronutrients like vitamins and minerals, which correct and regulate the hormonal level.

-Thus, helpful in reducing weight that happens during perimenopause and menopause.
+Thus, helpful in reducing the weight that happens during perimenopause and menopause.

 4. Quit smoking